Literally Shattered Lives

 - Also, in Final Fantasy IX, being frozen and struck causes instant death, but the character doesn't shatter and can be revived in-battle.

-- In Final Fantasy X, if you're turned to stone underwater, you shatter instantly.
+- In Final Fantasy X, if you're turned to stone, you can be shattered by being attacked.
+Furthermore, underwater, you shatter instantly.
 On a side note, if a character is shattered, you can't switch in new party members in that spot and must do the remainder of the fight shorthanded.

 - Characters equipped with petrification weaponry will not just instantly shatter enemies they petrify, but will do the same number on any allies they hit... even out of water.
 Lesson here: don't equip characters with petrification weapons if you know you'll be fighting an enemy with confusion spells.